 The first problem I came across, was saddle height.
 Even with the seat post adjusted at the maximum permissible height, pedalling for a prolonged amount of time would have been uncomfortable.
-Secondly, on the top pedal stroke, my right knee made contact with the throttle body / key.
+Secondly, on the top pedal stroke, my right knee made contact with the throttle body/key.
 I could only pedal with my legs angled outwards, much to the amusement of my daughters!

 Another comfort issue, I found was the big saddle dug into my inner thighs when pedalling – if I just used the throttle, this wasn’t an issue, but in general trying to pedal the T14 felt awkward.
-This is definitely an e-bike aimed at the shorter rider.
-Indeed, my daughter who is 5’8″ got on absolutely fine with it, and found it very comfortable.
+This is an e-bike aimed at the shorter rider.
+Indeed, my daughter who is 5’8″ got on fine with it, and found it very comfortable.

 The motor performance is surprisingly sprightly for a 250-watt motor.
 As I’ve stated above, it’s much easier just to use the throttle if you’re a taller rider.
 But, the pedal assist does work quite well – there is a slight delay on start-up, but once activated it’s nice and smooth.
-There’s no display as such, just a basic LED panel which shows 3 green LED’s for battery indicator and 1 red LED for power.
-There are 3-modes – no electric, pedal assist and throttle.
+There’s no display as such, just a basic LED panel which shows 3 green LEDs for the battery indicator and 1 red LED for power.
+There are 3 modes – no electric, pedal assist and throttle.
 There are no variable power modes.
 A key is used to switch the bike on and off.

-I tested out the Engwe on network of cycle paths near my home, which has some flat and rolling sections, and some very short, sharp uphill bits.
-On the flatter parts of the test ride, the Engwe T14 performed admirably, and would quickly reach it’s maximum speed of 15 mph (verified by bike computer).
+I tested out the Engwe on a network of cycle paths near my home, which has some flat and rolling sections, and some very short, sharp uphill bits.
+On the flatter parts of the test ride, the Engwe T14 performed admirably, and would quickly reach its maximum speed of 15 mph (verified by the bike computer).
 You could just cruise around on throttle, and I found it pleasant to ride.
 Additionally, the motor is very smooth and quiet.

 For a sub-£500 electric bike, the Engwe T14 has a surprisingly good-sized battery.
 The claimed range of the 48v 10Ah battery is 15 – 49 miles (25 – 80 km).
 I’d be very surprised to see anyone get anywhere near the upper range.
-I covered around 3.5 miles just riding around the cycle paths, and didn’t notice any drop off in performance, and the control panel still showed 3 LED’s after the ride.
-I reckon with a medium sized adult rider, riding fairly flat paths and using the throttle, you would see 15, maybe 20 miles out of a charge.
+I covered around 3.5 miles just riding around the cycle paths and didn’t notice any drop off in performance, and the control panel still showed 3 LED’s after the ride.
+I reckon with a medium-sized adult rider, riding fairly flat paths and using the throttle, you would see 15, maybe 20 miles out of a charge.
 A bit more may be possible if using the pedal assist.